brymed88/vid-convert-pws/README.md

 Intro:

-This is a powershell script that will convert multiple video file formats to mp4 and h264 codec.
-I developed this script to automatically convert video files and upload them to a raspberryPI server that is running Plex Media Server software.
+Included is two powershell scripts.
+One that will convert multiple video file formats to mp4 and h264 codec.
+The second that will convert / compress a current video file.
+I developed these scripts to automatically convert video files and upload them to a raspberryPI server that is running Plex Media Server software.
 The reason for conversion is that the raspberryPi, while powerful lacks the processing power to transcode movies on the fly.
 By converting to the h264 format there is no need to transcode the video when watching movies on most modern day smart TV's.

 ----------------------------------------------------------------------------------------------------------------